merchise/xotl.ql/docs/source/api/xotl.ql.translation.py.rst

 The previous query have a single filter ``is_instance(atom, Universe)`` -- which is automatically injected by :func:`~xotl.ql.core.thesefy`.
-And since Universe does a `this_instances` attribute that holds a list of objects, those will be the only ones inspected by this translator.
+And since Universe does have a `this_instances` attribute that holds a list of objects, those will be the only ones inspected by this translator.

 Notice that despite `this_instances` contains a string element, this element won't pass the `is_instance` check, so it won't be returned by the execution